Sheffield DocFest: History

 Following Heather's departure, Crossover Labs Director Mark Atkin stepped in as acting director for the 2015 Festival, before Liz McIntyre of Discovery Networks joined as CEO & Festival Director from 1 September 2015.

-Since McIntyre's appointment, the CEO & Festival Director has championed diverse and pluralist voices, inclusiveness and accessibility, for example creating a crèche service and introducing British Sign Language interpreted talks, Dementia-friendly screenings, Doc/Dinner for championing diverse talent within the industry, and a From Door to Doc, affording reduced rate entry to screenings for hard-to-reach areas of Sheffield.
+During McIntyre's appointment, the Festival championed diverse and pluralist voices, inclusiveness and accessibility, for example creating a crèche service and introducing British Sign Language interpreted talks, Dementia-friendly screenings, Doc/Dinner for championing diverse talent within the industry, and the From Door to Doc scheme, affording reduced rate entry to screenings for hard-to-reach areas of Sheffield.

-In 2016 there were high-level staff appointments.
-Luke W Moody, formerly of BRITDOC (now Doc Society) joined as Director of Film Programming, replacing Head of Programming & Industry Engagement Claire Aguilar.
+In 2016, there were high-level staff appointments.
+Luke Moody, formerly of BRITDOC (now Doc Society) joined as Director of Film Programming, replacing Head of Programming & Industry Engagement Claire Aguilar.
 Former Dogwoof Distribution Manager Patrick Hurley joined as Head of Marketplace & Talent, replacing Marketplace Manager Anna Parker.
 From BBC, Dan Tucker joined as Curator of Alternate Realities.
-And in 2017, Lisa Brook joined as Marketing & Events Consultant.

-The effect of the Festival on Sheffield's economy is worth millions of pounds.
-Outside of the annual Festival, there is now also a year-round programme, called DocFest All Year, providing training, educational and cultural activities across the UK, including a training initiative for aspiring feature documentary producers called Future Producer School launched in 2014.
+In 2018, following the delivery of the 25th anniversary Festival, Liz McIntyre stepped down as CEO & Festival Director.
+Deputy Director Melanie Iredale stepped up as Interim Director to lead the 2019 edition, whilst the organisation began the search for a new director.
+Following the 2019 edition, Director of Film Programming Luke Moody resigned, challenging tensions between the board and the programme's internationalism in comments made to BFI's Sight & Sound magazine.

+In 2019, it was announced that the organisation had successfully applied for charitable status.
+After 26 years operating as a subsidiary of Sheffield Media & Exhibition Centre (SMEC), the organisation became an independent registered charity.
+At the same time, it was announced that Chair of the Board of Trustees, Alex Graham, would step down following more than nine years of service and that former co-director of Portuguese film festival DocLisboa, Cíntia Gil, would join the Festival as Director.
+Regarding the move to charitable status, Gil said "To become a charity is an opportunity that will provide us with the space for public service, both in the interest of filmmakers, artists and the public...Sheffield Doc/Fest is a festival committed to the values of freedom, social engagement and collective development of the arts, therefore the purpose of our work becomes even clearer with this new status."